AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/fallout-flow.md

 Fallout visualizations let you:

-* Perform side-by-side comparisons of two different filters in the same report.
+* Perform side-by-side comparisons of two different segments in the same report.
 * Drag and drop (and rearrange) funnel steps (touchpoints).
 * Mix and match values from different dimensions and metrics.
 * Create a multi-dimensional fallout report.